aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/sign-pdf-document-from-smart-card/_index.md

 private static System.Security.Cryptography.X509Certificates.X509Certificate2 GetPublicCertificate() {
     // Your code to get a public certificate.
-The certificate can be supplied by a third-party service or a smart card.
+The certificate can be supplied by a third-party service or a smart card }
-}

 private static byte[] CallExternalSignatureService(byte[] hash, DigestHashAlgorithm digestHashAlgorithm) {
-    // Calling a third-party service that provides a digital signature service.
+    // Calling a third-party service that provides a digital signature service
-    // The method must return signed data.
+    // The method must return signed data
-    // The digestHashAlgorithm argument points to the digest algorithm that was applied to the data to produce the value of the hash argument.
+    // The digestHashAlgorithm argument points to the digest algorithm that was applied to the data to produce the value of the hash argument
 }
 ```